 As a particularly important part of the above point, deploy metrics that allow the dissertation to validate that the criteria of the QF-EHEA standards for "Second Cycle" qualifications are fully satisfied - notably with respect to "originality in developing and/or applying ideas, often within a research context".

-Thank you for emphasizing the importance of aligning our dissertation evaluation processes with the QF-EHEA standards for "Second Cycle" qualifications.
 We would like to assure you that we have a comprehensive system established to ensure that our dissertations meet these rigorous standards.

 Here's how we validate the originality and research context of our dissertations: